-Purchasing of goods: This includes the purchasing of office supplies and our vehicle fleet.
 In addition to fuel consumption for travel, resources are also consumed due to the wear and tear of vehicles and the purchase of new ones.
 We can only provide concrete data regarding the number of new vehicles purchased for Unite's own fleet.
-In 2021, one new vehicle was bought while 13 leasing contracts which had expired were replaced by new ones.
-In total, there were 69 vehicles in Unite's fleet ranging from compact to luxury class.
-In terms of value, we purchased approximately 17% more office supplies in 2021 than in 2020.
-This can be attributed to the increased number of FTEs in 2021 compared to 2020, especially in terms of technical equipment.
+In 2022, 9 new vehicles were bought while 24 leasing contracts which had expired were replaced by new ones.
+In total, there were 65 vehicles in Unite's fleet ranging from compact to luxury class.
+In terms of value, we purchased approximately 82% more office supplies in 2022 than in 2021.
+This increase can be attributed to the growth of full-time equivalent staff (FTEs) from 2020 to 2021, the upgrade of monitors, the conversion of workstations from one to two monitors and the standardisation of equipment across all workstations.